ks-labs/adonis5-audit/README.md

 }
 ```

-1. Audit your model from anywhere with HttpContext !!
+1. Audit your model from anywhere sending the HttpContext object !!
    _(you could try use HttpContext.get() to get current request context (but i prefer pass explicitly))_

 ```ts
 export default class MyModelsController {